katjaweb/running-assistant-rag/README.md

 ![running](./images/running-6660187_640.jpg)

 This project is a Retrieval-Augmented Generation (RAG) chatbot designed to assist users with questions related to running and training.
-It provides information on running techniques, training plans, recovery strategies, and more.
+It provides information on running techniques, training plans, recovery strategies, and combines the strengths of language models and external knowledge retrieval to generate more informative, and contextually relevant responses.
 The application is intended for demonstration and experimentation purposes and serves as an interactive FAQ or personal coach for runners.

 The Running Assistant App for Running-Related Questions implements a Streamlit-based personal running assistant that answers user questions by combining document retrieval with generative AI.
 It includes the following components: